 The Clipper's Compass is our student-parent handbook, which outlines the rules and policies of Newburyport High School.
 Our mission drives us to foster a sustained passion for learning that each student will carry throughout life.
-As with prior years, we are committed to working together with students, staff, parents and the community to provide a positive and inspiring educational experience for all.
+As with prior years, we are committed to working together with students, staff, parents/guardians, and the community to provide a positive and inspiring educational experience that guides students to develop and showcase skills aligned to the NPS Portrait of a Graduate.

-During the 2023-2024 school year we will focus on growing together and continuing to strengthen our school culture and climate.
+During the 2025-2026 school year we will focus on growing together and continuing to strengthen our school culture and climate.
 Our commitment to engage in school-wide dialogues around school and community issues will continue as we view this as an imperative part of having a culture grounded in learning and understanding.

 Please make every effort to review the entire Clipper's Compass especially Chapters 4 and 5 dealing with attendance policies and school rules.
+For the 2025-2026 school year, please pay particular attention to changes to our Cell Phone Policy (5.5) and Attendance/Credit Loss Policies (4.7).